 - Where possible try to get a good spread of parts but always be mindful that pulling orders ahead of time could have a knock-on effect for your work in progress areas.

 - Try and limit the priorities you put on parts as this will allow a nest engine to work with more.

-- Try to use adaptable tooling solutions so for example the Cut process has few constraints other than material grain, whereas Punch can also have tooling constraints which will limit the rotation of the parts on the sheet.
+- Try to use adaptable tooling solutions so for example, the Cut process has few constraints other than material grain, whereas Punch can also have tooling constraints that will limit the rotation of the parts on the sheet.

 - Material Sizes, it is always great to stick the biggest sheet on but are there other standard sheet sizes that could benefit you better or even dual sheet sizes (large and small) can make a big difference.

-- Reviewing the process that you need to go through when you nest.
+- Review the process that you need to go through when you nest.
 Some nesting systems offer fast nesting but then require additional optimisation programs to be run whilst others could be packed with different nesting styles and methods where finding the most optimal one could cost you more time versus what you actually save.

 Flux Nest is our newest offering inside of MetaCAM, like our existing Flux engine products it was designed and built from the ground up taking into account what we have been doing in the last 20+ years for CAD CAM and best of all it is FREE to our customers that have dynamic nesting module and an active support contract.